QEHS-Websites/Overview/README.md

 ---

 This DOC's Table of Contents
-- <a href="https://github.com/QEHS-Websites/Overview#five-mandatory-pieces-of-a-computer-environment-for-websites">Five Mandatory Pieces of a Computer Environment for Websites</a>
 - <a href="https://github.com/QEHS-Websites/Overview#various-related-repositories">Various Related Repositories</a>: hosting, mentoring, and grouped resources
 - <a href="https://github.com/QEHS-Websites/Overview#preamble-notes">Preamble Notes</a>
-- <a href="https://github.com/QEHS-Websites/Overview#introductory-cs-progressions-and-assignments">Introductory CS Progressions and Assignments</a>
+- <a href="https://github.com/QEHS-Websites/Overview#savenger-hunt-github-pages-hosting-and-creating-repositories">Savenger Hunt, GitHub Pages (Hosting), and Creating Repositories</a>

 ---